 Emergency surgery for volvulus

-Generally, surgery for malrotation with symptoms that are not due to volvulus
+Sometimes surgery for malrotation symptoms but no volvulus

 Intestinal malrotation with a volvulus is an emergency that requires immediate surgery.
 Infants are given fluids by vein (intravenously), and emergency surgery is begun within hours.
-If not treated rapidly, the defect can result in loss of intestinal tissue or death.
-If there are symptoms, but no volvulus, surgery is generally done as well.
+If not treated rapidly, the defect can result in loss of intestinal tissue or can be fatal.

 When malrotation is found incidentally in a person who has no symptoms, doctors may opt to surgically repair it, but this is controversial.